karlpatrikbergman/docker-macvlan-example/README.md

 ## Network Information

 ### tnm-vm7 = the physical machine
-My guess is that br0 is the physical network device on tnm-vm7
+First goal: find the gateway on tnm-vm7 network usin nmcli (My guess is that br0 is the physical network device on tnm-vm7):
 ```shell
 $ ssh root@tnm-vm7
 [root@tnm-vm7 ~]# nmcli device show br0 | grep IP4